 “Your ex- was right,” Jake replied, after finding the ability to speak, “It does you fine.”

 She smiled then, causing a flush to overcome Jake’s face.
 She was, indeed, gorgeous, and Jake finally found the aspect of her physical appearance that had kept her from the gorgeous plateau: her hair.
 That little girl’s haircut did nothing for her.
-She was a full blown woman in every right, hiding behind a hairdo she should’ve reconsidered.
+She was a full-blown woman in every right, hiding behind a hairdo she should’ve reconsidered.
 The fact that Jake found her personality alluring was never in question.
 Her face, formed around a smile, was the product of many young boys and old men’s fantasies.
-But her hairdo just didn’t do the rest of her justice.
+Her hairdo just didn’t do the rest of her justice however.

 The motel room they were in not only seemed grimy and dirty, now, it seemed vile.

 “This is the first time I’ve been in a place like this myself,” Jake confided, “And I have to admit, it will be the last.”

 “Well, since we are here, you might as well take off your coat and stay awhile.”

 “Huh?
 Oh yeah!” he said, removing it.
 “Hey listen-”

 Wanda removed the towel that concealed her body, as if she knew exactly what Jake was about to suggest.